abjur/abjutils/README.md

 ## Usage

-`abjutils` has many functions, but the most useful are listed below
+`abjutils` has many functions, but for regular users the most useful ones are listed below

 - `rm_accent`: removes diacritics from a string

 - `escape_unicode`: replaces accented characters by their unicode-escaped values (also an add-in)

-- `pvec`: a safe and protected vectorizer useful for things such as web scrapers

 ## Citations